Craig Vann

 Author

 Craig retired in 2015 and has been writing ever since.
-And boy, is his hand tired.
+And boy, is his left hand tired.

 Archives